urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

   ==
 ```

-The `update` structure defines what updates/events can be sent out to subscribers or received from people to who we've subscribed:
+The `update` structure defines what updates/events can be sent out to
+subscribers or received from people to whom we've subscribed:

 ```hoon
 +$  update